KailashDN/Deep_Reinforcement_Learning_Gym/Actor_Critic/README.md

 ### Here I have explained some important code and working

 ### 1. `model.py`:
-We have Three Convolutional Neural Network Model to learn and predict what action to take.
+We have Three Convolutional Neural Network Model to learn and predict what action to take.<br />
 This 3 Neural network are implemtation of two type:
 1. ActorCriticNet: Two Head Agent
 2. ActorNet: Two Net Agent
 3. CriticNet: Two Net Agent
 Each Network class takes two inputs:
 ####
     1. :param frame_dim: The dimension of the given frames